COVID: Israel to lift omicron travel bans to US, UK | DW | 06.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Israel's Health Ministry has recommended removing all the countries currently on an omicron no-fly list.
+Israel's Health Ministry has recommended removing all the countries currently on its omicron no-fly list.
 The ministry also said Israelis should not travel to places with higher infection rates "without a good reason."

 Israel is set to remove all of the countries currently on its omicron no-fly list of "red" nations on Thursday.